yedhink/bashed-on-a-feeling/README.md

 ## license
 ***"use this repo in the name of open source and freeeedoooom!!!"***
 refer to [License](https://raw.githubusercontent.com/yedhink/bashed-on-a-feeling/master/LICENSE) for more details. :)

+## Liked it?
+Hope you liked this project, don't forget to give it a star :star: